As you are reading this post, you probably are in need of compelling content.

 The Price Point

-When looking for a copy, you should have some sort of a budget for the project.
+When looking for a copy, you should have some sort of budget for the project.

-Do not spend your last dollar hiring someone to prepare white papers, blog posts, product descriptions, or social media posts.
+Do not spend your last dollar hiring copywriters to prepare white papers, blog posts, product descriptions, or social media posts.
 Your landing pages and customers can wait.

 A great copywriter will tell you the exact price of one’s services and why is it so high.